Altishofer/GethWizard/README.md

 ## Features

-- Simple generation of docker-compose.yml
+- Simple generation of docker-compose.yml and genesis.json files
 - Deploys by default
   - one bootnode
   - one oracle (rest api)